-Ecoshout is designed as a catalyst to action for those campaigning for environmental and social justice and a sustainable future - and anyone who wants to get more involved in their environment and community.
+Eco-shout is a catalyst to action for environmental and social justice and a sustainable future - and anyone who wants to get more involved in their environment and community.

-There's lots of different ways Ecoshout can support you to lighten your ecological footprint and get involved in creating a healthier more equitable planet - whether you want to find out what's happening around Australia; join in an event or campaign; find like-minded people to live with; volunteer or work in a social change organisation; or launch your own campaign, Eco-shout will give you the info and connections you need to get involved.
+Whether you want to find out what's happening around Australia, join in an event or campaign, find like-minded people to live with, volunteer or work in a social change organisation or launch your own campaign, Eco-shout will give you the info and connections you need to get involved.
 Find out how you can join in.

-Sarah Day founded Ecoshout in 2004 because she didn't want to work for evil and no one could tell her what to do with herself.
-After ten years working in community development, including a three year stint managing Australia's only community owned self-managed building, she now spends her time writing and webbing for environment and social justice groups; communing with wildlife; frolicking in nature and campaigning - with particular but not exclusive love - for the protection of Australia's wildlife and old growth forests.
+Sarah Day founded Eco-shout in 2004 because she didn't want to work for evil and no one could tell her what to do with herself.
+After fifteen years working in community development and the environment she now spends her time writing and webbing for environment and social justice groups, communing with wildlife, frolicking in nature and campaigning - with particular but not exclusive love - for the protection of Australia's wildlife and native forests.

-Kath Angus has been working in youth and environmental organisations since before she even finished her philosophy degree - most recently with Live and Learn, an organisation that supports environmental and community projects in the Asia Pacific) and Beyond Zero Emissions (who everybody knows).
+Kath Angus has been working in youth and environmental organisations since before she even finished her philosophy degree - starting with Live and Learn (an organisation that supports environmental and community projects in the Asia Pacific) and Beyond Zero Emissions (who everybody knows).
 Now she does the same thing, but a lot more philosophically.
-Kath contributes to community campaigns on climate change, stands between trees and bulldozers in the Central Highlands and recently put in some hard yards as community organiser for The Greens.
+In her spare time Kath contributes to community campaigns on climate change, stands between trees and bulldozers in the Central Highlands and tries to surf.
 Kath aspires to be a professional contrarian and an unprofessional surfer.

-In 2011, Eco-shout incorporated and, as well as all of the above, these excellent people were there to make it happen: Tania Lee, Amber Moore, Nikki-Fay Baxter (committee member), Ani Loriente (committee member), James Grant, Nathalie Michel, Katie Stoll (committee member), French Will, Heidi Peart, Annie Sloman, Claire McCall and Nate.
+In 2011, Eco-shout incorporated and, as well as all of the above, these excellent people were there to make it happen: Ani Loriente (committee member), Patricia Lauria (committee member), Amber Moore, Nikki-Fay Baxter, James Grant, Nathalie Michel, Katie Stoll, French Will, Heidi Peart, Annie Sloman, Claire McCall and Nate.